-Active citizenship can be exercised in numerous ways: being a good neighbour, caring for an ill or disabled person, volunteering in the community or in another country, supporting a child in need, voting in elections, petitioning government and holding elected officials to account, participating in marches or vigils, protecting the environment and safeguarding natural resources for future generations, participating in local activities, shaping public services, promoting and protecting human rights, supporting international development initiatives etc.
+Active citizenship can be exercised in numerous ways, some of which are: being a good neighbour, caring for an ill or disabled person, volunteering in the community or in another country, supporting a child in need, voting in elections, petitioning government and holding elected officials to account, participating in marches or vigils, protecting the environment and safeguarding natural resources for future generations, participating in local activities, shaping public services, promoting and protecting human rights, supporting international development initiatives etc.

 Although being a central issue there is no real agreement on what it means to be an active citizen.
 This prevents us from identifying the barriers to, and enablers of active citizenship.
-Volonteurope has teamed up with the European Civic Forum to answer this question and to identify the barriers to and enablers of active citizenship.
+In order to better understand and answer this question, Volonteurope teamed up with European Civic Forum to identify the barriers to and enablers of active citizenship.

-As the name suggests, the scorecard will be based on a scoring system.
-This will allow us to quantitatively measure levels of active citizenship according to the perceptions of individual respondents.
-By answering a series of questions, respondents will arrive at a final score that will place them within an ‘active citizenship scale.’
-The purpose of the scorecard is not to tell people or organisations that they are not good citizens.
+As the name suggests, the Footprint is based on a scoring system.
+This allowed us to quantitatively measure levels of active citizenship according to the perceptions of individual respondents and their location.
+By answering a series of questions, respondents arrived at a final score that places them within an ‘active citizenship scale.’
+The purpose of the Active Citizenship Footprint is not to tell people that they are not good citizens.
 Rather, the point is to illustrate the barriers we all face to being active citizens, as well as the factors that support us.
-This information will allow us to propose practical recommendations (short-term) and systemic changes (long-term) to governments, civil society, businesses and the EU.

 Languages translated into

 Volonteurope champions active citizenship as a pathway to social justice in Europe and beyond, as it sees active citizenship as a means of challenging existing structures, improve social connectedness and giving people the tools to create real change.
 Volonteurope and...